barbazul/1kfa/mod_guide_gm.md

  * Seek Help (only if it makes narrative sense)
  * Tales of a Weapon

-In a town, these moves are also available:
+In a town, three additional moves are available:

  * Study Under a Master
  * Shop / Procure